 In a no-fault divorce, the couple must state that the marriage is irretrievably broken and unable to be repaired.
 Neither party is required to admit fault for causing the divorce.
 Where the parties agree not to focus on fault in resolving, the time and money spent on litigation can be significantly reduced.

 Alternately, one party may file for a fault-based divorce if they claim the other spouse caused the breakdown of the marriage.
 Common reasons cited in a fault-based divorce filing include adultery, cruelty, and abandonment.
-The decision to proceed with a fault or no-fault divorce could impact the outcome of a case, so it best to consult with an experienced family law attorney before submitting the paperwork.
+The decision to proceed with a fault-based divorce or any other family law matter could impact the outcome of a case, so it is best to consult with an experienced attorney in Guilford before submitting the paperwork.

 According to state law, custody is determined by the “best interests of the child” standard.
 When deciding what is in the minor’s best interests, the court takes many factors into account, such as: